Isaiah 23 - Outline of Isaiah (Book Notes menu page)

 Following the Babylonian invasion, when Tyre was rebuilt, it was relocated from the mainland to an island about a half mile off shore, in order to make it secure from future invasions.
 However, Alexander the Great defeated the city, in 332 BC, by building a causeway from the mainland to the island.
 To obtain the needed fill material, he ordered that the ruins of the old city, including the dust scraped from the bedrock, should be cast into the sea (thus, literally and completely fulfilling Ezekiel's prophecy).
 Today, the site remains as described in Eze 26:14.

-• Just as hundreds of years elapsed between the invasions of Nebuchadnezzar and Alexander the Great, there is a great expanse of time between verse 17 and 18... and a startling transformation.
+• Just as hundreds of years elapsed between the invasions of Nebuchadnezzar and Alexander the Great, there is a great expanse of time between verse 17 and 18.
+At the end of the age, there will be an astonishing transformation:

 18 And her merchandise and her hire shall be holiness to the LORD: